 The equipment used in an HDD operation includes an HDD drilling rig system, a drilling fluid collection and recirculation system, and associated support equipment.
 For each proposed HDD location, three separate drill holes would be required, one for each cable, including the fiber-optic cable.
 For the shoreline crossings, a single 14-inch (36-cm) to 18-inch (46-cm) pipe would be installed in each borehole as a casing pipe.
-Smaller, 10-inch (25-cm) to 12-inch (30-cm) pipe would be used for HDD installations on land, which have smaller-diameter cables..
-A minimum spacing of approximately 33 ft (10 m) between the shoreline borehole paths and 15 feet (4.6 m)

-between land borehole paths would be required to minimize interference.
+Smaller, 10-inch (25-cm) to 12-inch (30-cm) pipe would be used for HDD installations on land, which have smaller-diameter cables.
+A minimum spacing of approximately 33 ft (10 m) between the shoreline borehole paths and 15 ft (4.6 m) between land borehole paths would be required to minimize interference.

-The shoreline HDD operation will occur in a temporarily cleared work area of approximately 100 ft by 150 ft (23 m by 46 m) for large HDD operations; the work area for small HDD operations will be about 15 feet wide by 50 feet long (4.5 m by 15 m) such that it can be done alongside a roadway.
+The shoreline HDD operation will occur in a temporarily cleared work area of approximately 100 ft by 150 ft (23 m by 46 m) for large HDD operations; the work area for small HDD operations will be about 15 ft wide by 50 ft long (4.5 m by 15 m) such that it can be done alongside a roadway.
 Setup for the HDD boring in most cases will be located a minimum of 50 ft (15 m) from stream and wetland areas.
 Boring equipment setups will not be staged in wetlands.
 Generally, small (6 ft [1.8 m] x 6 ft [1.8 m] x 4 ft [1.2 m]) sump pits may be excavated at the drill entry and exit points to accumulate drilling fluid and associated drill spoil to be pumped into tank trucks.

-The HDD contractor for each installation will provide a Drilling Fluid Management Plan and Inadvertent Fluid Release Prevention, Monitoring, and Contingency Plan.
+To address the potential risk in HDD activities of an inadvertent return (i.e., the unexpected leakage of drilling fluids [consisting largely of bentonite clay] through unidentified weaknesses in the soil), the HDD contractor for each installation will provide and implement a Drilling Fluid Management Plan.
 The Drilling Fluid Management Plan will identify the fluid handling, recovery, recycling, and disposal procedures and equipment.
-The Inadvertent Fluid Release Prevention, Monitoring, and Contingency Plan will identify procedures for monitoring for fluid release, containing a fluid release if it occurs, and cleaning up any fluid losses.
-Prior to construction, meetings will be held with the authorizing agencies to review the plans.
+The HDD contractor will also implement the Inadvertent Fluid Release Prevention, Monitoring, and Contingency Plan (Attachment 1 of the PADEP/USACE Joint Permit Application submitted in January 2016); this plan identifies procedures for monitoring for fluid release, containing a fluid release if it occurs, and cleaning up any fluid losses.
+Prior to construction, meetings will be held with the authorizing agencies to review these plans.

-All drilling fluid solids (bentonite clay) and cuttings will be contained and settled in tanks or sediment traps and subsequently disposed of at an approved offsite facility.
-Water used in the drilling fluid will be recovered and reused after filtering out cuttings.
-Water used in drilling fluid will be disposed of with the solids at an approved facility.
+Drilling fluid solids (bentonite clay) and cuttings will be contained and settled in tanks or sediment traps and subsequently disposed of at an approved offsite facility.
+Water used in the drilling fluid will be recovered and reused after filtering out cuttings, and then disposed at an approved facility.
 Excavated soils will be temporarily stored onsite during construction and will be used to restore the site to its previous grade once the drilling process has been completed, or transported for disposal/reuse at an approved location.
 The disturbed areas will be restored to their original grade and seeded with an appropriate seed mix for natural revegetation.